dinosimone/wealthforge-ruby/README.md

 ## Configuration

-Before you can use this gem, you'll need to configure it with the key and cert.
+Before you can use this gem, you'll need to configure it with the key and cert, which you'll have after registering with WealthForge.
 If using with Rails, put this code in the initializer.

     WealthForge.configure do |config|